 Years Serving Nonprofits

-To be in the Resource Directory applicants must have at least 3 years of recent experience serving nonprofits (including schools and governmental organizations) in the categories they want to be listed under.
-Experience working at a nonprofit, while relevant, does not count toward this minimum requirement.
+To be in the Resource Directory consultant listings applicants must have at least three years of recent experience as a business or independent consultant serving nonprofits (including schools and government organizations) in the categories they wish to be listed under.
+Experience working or volunteering at a nonprofit does not count toward this minimum requirement.

 Nonprofit Client Base